gwasylow/github-copilot-ai-coding-workshop/README.md

 Cheers,
 Greg

-> PS: Even this content has been AI generated, that's the future!
+> PS: Even this content has been AI-generated - that's the future!